biopython/biopython.github.io/wiki/Documentation.md

 1. CockEtAl2009b pmid=20015970

-// This describes the FASTQ file format as supported in Biopython, BioPerl, BioRuby, BioJava and EMBOSS </biblio>
+// This describes the FASTQ file format as supported in Biopython, BioPerl, BioRuby, BioJava and EMBOSS

+1. TalevichEtAl2012 pmid=22909249

+// This describes the Bio.Phylo and Bio.Phylo.PAML modules. </biblio>

 #### Presentations